 WMA Statement on Water and Health

-- An adequate supply of fresh (i.e. clean and uncontaminated) water is essential for individual and public health.
+An adequate supply of fresh (i.e. clean and uncontaminated) water is essential for individual and public health.
+It is central to living a life in dignity and upholding human rights.
 Unfortunately, over half of the world's population does not have access to such a supply, and even in those places where there is an abundance of fresh water, it is threatened by pollution and other negative forces.

-- Water-borne diseases account for a large proportion of mortality and morbidity, especially in developing countries.
-These problems are accentuated in times of disasters such as wars, earthquakes, epidemics, droughts and floods.
+1 Water-borne diseases account for a large proportion of mortality and morbidity, especially in developing countries.
+These problems are accentuated in times of disasters such as wars, nuclear and man-made accidents with oil and/or chemicals, earthquakes, epidemics, droughts and floods.

 - International and national programmes to provide access to safe drinking water at low cost to every human on the planet and to prevent the pollution of water supplies.